gmarangoni-stack/research_products/README.md

 Someone who encounters it should see that you took care in preparing it and should be able to learn something concrete from your analytic insights

+### Methodology
 The data used was extracted directly from the  Latinobarómetro data publication for the 2023 wave.
 You may access the data in the following link: https://www.latinobarometro.org/latinobarometro-2023 The data and codebook are also included in the repository.

-Overall, this study aimed to analyze the question:
+This study aimed to analyze the question:
 "To what extent does partisanship and presidential approval shape the view of the Brazilian population towards Foreign Policy, specifically in attitudes towards United States and China?*"